marcdotson/conjoint-ensembles/code/README.md

 - `01_control-file.R` Control for running the subsequent individual scripts.
-- `02_data-prep.R` Simulate data or clean empirical data and induce randomization.
+- `02_data-prep.R` Prepare choice data and induce clever randomization.
-- `03_conjoint-ensemble.R` Run the conjoint ensemble using the clever randomization.
+- `03_conjoint-ensemble.R` Run the conjoint ensemble using clever randomization.
 - `04_meta-learner.R` Produce weights using the ensemble output.
 - `05_competing-models.R` Run the models specific to the indicated